Finite Strain Homogenization Using a Reduced Basis and Efficient Sampling: Introduction

-The present work generalizes parts of the previous work \cite{Fritzen2018} to the finite strain regime.
-It aims at reducing the computational complexity of the problem associated with the microstructure by means of a \emph{Reduced Basis approximation of the microscopic deformation gradient}.
+The present work generalizes parts of the previous paper \cite{Fritzen2018} to the finite strain regime.
+It aims at reducing the computational complexity for the determination of the homogenized microstructural response, which is parametrized by the macroscopic deformation gradient acting as a boundary condition.
+This is achieved by means of a \emph{Reduced Basis approximation of the microscopic deformation gradient}.
 The basis is obtained with the aid of a \emph{POD of snapshots of fluctuation fields of the deformation gradient}.
 Thus, the application of the RB model \emph{does not necessitate the computation of gradients of displacement fields}, and even does not require the displacements to be available at all.
 In other words, microscopic displacement fields are completely avoided.
 However, they \emph{can be reconstructed} from the RB approximation of the deformation gradient, uniquely up to rigid body motion.

 Another key advantage is the \emph{sleek implementation} of the method.
-A \emph{demonstrator} containing a minimum working example of the RB model with 50 lines of MATLAB/Octave code,~\citep{GitHubReducedBasisDemonstrator}.
+A \emph{demonstration} containing a minimum working example of the RB model with 50 lines of MATLAB/Octave code is provided,~\citep{GitHubReducedBasisDemonstrator}.

-As for the setup phase, the snapshot data is created by means of an \emph{efficient sampling procedure}.
-To this end, a \emph{linear parameter space} is identified, within which the sampling sites are placed based upon \emph{physical interpretation}.
-This allows for \emph{controllability} of the resolution of certain key characteristics of the effective material response while keeping the total number of samples within bounds.
+As for the setup phase, the snapshot data is created by means of an \emph{efficient sampling procedure} for the microscopic boundary condition.
+To this end, the set of macroscopic \emph{Hencky strains} is identified as a suitable \emph{linear parameter space}, within which the sampling sites are placed based upon \emph{physical interpretation}.
+This allows for \emph{control} of the resolution of certain key characteristics of the effective material response while keeping the total number of samples within bounds.

 The Reduced Basis method is presented in Section~\ref{sec:RB}.
 The basis identification is based on the sampling strategy developed in Section~\ref{sec:sampling}.
 Numerical examples are presented in Section~\ref{sec:numex}.
 Both the numerical and the theoretical findings are summarized and discussed in Section~\ref{sec:discussion}.